zoomix/ionic_feeder/README.md

 ##TODO:

-* Load previous day's data when today is loaded.
 * Create a demo-mode that temporarily changes user id
 * Use a better ID
 * Update counter in notifications.